The Warriors (Yurick novel): Plot summary

 Arriving at the 96th Street and Broadway station, the Dominators encounter a transit cop eyeing them suspiciously.
-Aware that the police are trying to round up all the gangs in the city, and that they are still holding the knife they used to stab the (possibly) dead man, The Dominators evade the transit cop by jumping off the train just as he boards, but more police show up and they flee: Hinton jumps onto the tracks and runs into the subway tunnel, Dewey and Junior jump a train that's going uptown, and Hector, Lunkface, and Bimbo run out of the station.

-Hector, Lunkface, and Bimbo run into Riverside Park.
+Aware that the police are trying to round up all the gangs in the city, and that they are still holding the knife they used to stab the (possibly) dead man, the Dominators evade the transit cop by jumping off the train just as he boards, but more police show up and they flee: Hinton jumps onto the tracks and runs into the subway tunnel, Dewey and Junior jump a train that is going uptown, and Hector, Lunkface, and Bimbo run out of the station into Riverside Park.
 Now, without the other gang members to see them, the trio removes their insignia pins to avoid attracting attention.
 They encounter a large, heavy-set, alcoholic nurse sitting on a bench; Lunkface takes an interest in her.
 The woman is only interested in Hector, referring to Lunkface and Bimbo as "niggers".
 Hector lures her to a secluded spot where they try to have sex with her and she accepts them willingly.
 When Bimbo starts rifling through her purse, she reacts angrily.
 When Lunkface, frustrated, hits her to keep her still, the woman retaliates with unexpected strength and starts screaming "Rape!".
 The trio, unable to overpower her, flee but are promptly caught by police coming to the woman's aid.

 Hinton, inside the subway tunnel, takes time for reflection.
 Feeling like an outsider and resenting the gang, he unleashes his contempt by writing on the wall, putting the gang down.
 Feeling guilty, he rubs out his insults and replaces them with the gang's "tag" (he has been doing this throughout the novel).

 Hinton arrives at Times Square station, the designated meeting place.
 While waiting for the gang he enters a public bathroom (unknown to him) re-purposed as a sort of brothel and is forced into sex with a teenage prostitute, shakes off a homosexual, and a young junkie offering sexual favors for money, travels back and forth on the shuttle to Grand Central and, overcome with an inexplicable hunger, eats incessantly.
 When he comes to an arcade, he plays a shootout game with a dummy sheriff, losing thrice, then winning thrice, reflecting his resentment of authority.
 Before he knows it, he has achieved everything he usually does with the gang, and wonders why he needs them.

 Dewey and Junior meet up with Hinton and the trio head off to complete their journey home.
 Although Dewey outranks Hinton, Hinton takes over the role of leader as he has an unexpected knack for the job.
 A pair of jocks, returning home from their senior prom with their dates, eye the trio as if challenging them, but Hinton doesn't back down, feeling a sense of moral victory as he does, and the jocks depart.